So here's what I made:

 Make 2 side strips (the same width as the bottom strip) and sew them onto both sides of the main front rectangle.

 Sew it all up into a bag-shaped object!

-Now you need to cut out one rectangle of cardboard to the same size as the front of your bag.
+Now you need to cut out one rectangle of cardboard to the same size as the front of your bag (but this is terrible and you should probably actually use iron-on fusible interfacing instead).
 This will help give the bag shape.
 Insert it into the front of the bag.

 Cut out a rectangle of fabric of the same size.
 This will be your inner lining (it'll go over the cardboard).